-Blackburn Harriers & Athletic Club was founded in 1910 and affiliated to the Northern Counties Athletic Association in 1913 although its history can be traced back to the 1880’s.
+Blackburn Harriers & Athletic Club was founded in 1910 although its history can be traced back to 1883 when it first affiliated to the Northern Counties Athletic Association.
 The Club was revived in the years immediately after the Second World War with the help of leading figures such as Percy Fish and founder member Bob Mason.
 By the early 1950’s they had the use of a 330 yards grass track at Pleckgate and the services of a group of enthusiastic teachers led by Clarence Fairhurst and George Kirby who coached their pupils there and fed them into the Harriers team.
-The highlight of the year then was a trip to Barnoldswick for diverted here a North East Lancashire Track League meeting.
+The highlight of the year then was a trip to Barnoldswick for a North East Lancashire Track League meeting.

 The new track at Witton Park opened in 1958 and was soon recognised as a fast one.To popularise it, a series of invitation meetings, sponsored by Blackburn Borough Council, were staged there.
 Crowds flocked to watch the stars of the day including world mile record holder Derek Ibbotson and Olympic long jump champion Lynn Davies.
 In later years double Olympic 1500m champion Seb Coe competed there.
 The track’s fame attracted members to the Harriers who, by the mid 1960’s were becoming a club to be reckoned with and to add to its prestige major events were held at Witton including national cross country championships and the English School’s Track & Field Championships in 1966.